nextbreakpoint/kubernetes-playground/README.md

 ## Get token for accessing Dashboard

-Execute script on master node:
+Execute script on master node and get token from output:

     dashboard-token

-Copy token from output.

 ## Expose Dashboard on host